-ACTION STEPS RESOURCES

-Create a public boat launch and dock The Oregon Marine Board has funds for boat docks along the Willamette and the Willamette Water Trail is holding a spot on the map for Canby
+ACTION STEPS RESOURCES Create a public boat launch and dock The Oregon Marine Board has funds for boat docks along the Willamette and the Willamette Water Trail is holding a spot on Create and improve pedestrian river access points (with a fishing dock if possible) on the Willamette and Molalla Rivers the map for Canby Acquire new land to expand river access as opportunities arise.
+Provide access for kayaks and canoes at Community Park and a take-out point at Knights Bridge Park Community Park provides access and the county has Knights Bridge access Offer boat rentals Promote seasonal river rafting from the Molalla River to the Willamette River Address safety concerns: i.e. provide life vests and lifeguards 2022 Know the specifics of the river such as hazards, water treatment intake, river flow and currents 2029 A Riverside camping Partner with the Boy Scouts

-Create and improve pedestrian river access

-points (with a fishing dock if possible) on the

-Willamette and Molalla Rivers

-Acquire new land to expand river access as

-opportunities arise.

-Provide access for kayaks and canoes at Community Park provides access and the

-Community Park and a take-out point at county has Knights Bridge access

-Knights Bridge Park

-Offer boat rentals

-Promote seasonal river rafting from the

-Molalla River to the Willamette River

-Address safety concerns: i.e. provide life 202

-vests and lifeguards

-Know the specifics of the river such as 2029 A

-hazards, water treatment intake, river flow The second secon

-and currents

-Riverside camping Partner with the Boy Scouts